 the Heart Team Workflow Document Content submitted in the Provide and Register.
 See Section 3.Y4.4.1.2.1.

 The Document Sharing Metadata requirements for the Submission Set and Document Entry.
 See Section 3.Y4.4.1.2.3.

+This specification does not require that all the documents referenced as input documents within the Workflow Document are included in the same submissionSet.

-3.Y.4.1.2.1 Heart Team Workflow Document Content Requirements
+3.Y5.4.1.2.1 Heart Team Workflow Document Content Requirements

 The Heart Team Workflow Document is updated by the HT Requester.

-3.Y.4.1.2.1.1 Workflow Document Elements
+3.Y5.4.1.2.1.1 Workflow Document Elements

 The HT Requester shall update the Heart Team Workflow Document according to the definition of an XDW Workflow Document in ITI TF-3: 5.4.

-This transaction does not require the creation of new tasks within the Workflow Document; however, it requires the HT Requester to add a new taskEvent in the HT Preparation task.
+This transaction does not require the creation of new tasks within the Workflow Document; however, it requires the HT Requester to add a new taskEvent in each HT Preparation task.
 See Section 3.VV.4.1.2.1.1.1.

-3.Y1.4.1.2.1.1.1 Workflow Document taskList Element

-This element shall be structured according to ITI TF-3:5.4.2.3 “XDW Workflow Document Elements from the OASIS Human Task,” with the additional constraints in Sections 3.Y4.4.1.2.1.1.

-Further requirements are defined in the next sections.

-3.Y.4.1.2.1.1.1.1 XDW Task “HT Preparation”
+3.Y5.4.1.2.1.1.1.1 XDW Task “HT Preparation”

-A new <taskEvent> (characterized by: status=COMPLETED, eventType=”start”) shall be added to the <taskEventHistory> element.
-The HT Requester shall specify all HT Participant involved as a “notificationRecipient” for the task:
+If the HT Requester is ready to provide requested information to Heart Team, a new <taskEvent> (characterized by: status=COMPLETED, eventType=”start”) shall be added to the <taskEventHistory> element.

-taskData/taskDetails/notificationRecipients: this elements specifies user/organization that needs to be notified.